We’re serious about protecting your data. In this policy, you’ll find out:

 Where we have provided you (or where you have chosen) a password or user ID which enables you to access certain parts of our site, you are responsible for keeping this information confidential.
 We ask you not to share a password or user ID with anyone.
 Also remember to sign off your account and close your browser window when you have finished your visit.
 This ensures that others cannot access your account, especially if you are sharing a computer with someone else or using a computer in a public place.

 We do not store any of your financial data on our servers.
-All payments are hosted securely by our nominated third party payment providers, PayPal and Braintree (a division of PayPal).
-When entering your credit card details on the Checkout page of our site, we use Braintree's SAQ A PCI compliant Drop-in UI.
+All payments are hosted securely by our nominated third party payment providers, PayPal and Stripe.
+When entering your credit card details on the Checkout page of our site, we use Stripe's PCI-DSS compliant hosted input fields.

 Where possible, we keep your data inside the EEA.
 Where we don’t, the following safeguards are in place: